bbauska/meta-html-css-in-depth/readme.md

 </p>
 <!-- ![](images/image086.png){width="6.0in" height="3.3833333333333333in"} -->

-I saved the file again and opened the page.
+Save the file again and opened the page.
 And everything is working as expected.
 That&apos;s great.

 The about page is a great addition to the little Lemon website for customers wanting to learn more about the business.
 Using embedded players is a good way to make your web page more interactive.
 And luckily these players can support either audio or video.
 What&apos;s more, you can add controls to allow the user to decide what they want to do.